 Some stand out features of the park include; 'Casina di Raffaelo', home to Raphael Sanzio da Urbino of the Raphael Rooms, 'Galleria Nazionale d’Arte Moderna' the National Gallery of Modern Art, and 'Bio Parco di Roma' an open air zoo.

-One of the main reasons we rate this gallery above so many others is the historic value in every inch of the building.
-Mosaics from ancient Roman villas line the walls, lifelike sculptures are littered throughout and famous renaissance paintings hung in every room.
+One of the main reasons we rate this gallery above so many others is the historic value to be found in every inch of the building.
+Mosaics from ancient Roman villas line the walls, life like sculptures are littered throughout and famous renaissance paintings hung in every room.